 Here at ProActive Physiotherapy our physiotherapists are specialists in movement and know exactly how to find the root cause of your pain through various diagnostic tests and techniques.
 During your initial appointment, your therapist will take a look at your range of motion, coordination, strength, medical history, and joint mobility.
-Once your therapist figures out the cause of your shoulder pain, he or she can create a special combination of physiotherapy methods that will reduce or relieve you of your issues!
+Your therapist will figure out the cause of your shoulder pain.
+They will create a special combination of physiotherapy methods that will reduce or relieve you of your issues!

 Techniques may include gentle manual therapy to help restore normal joint movement, promote blood circulation and ease soft tissue limitations.
 Some exercises work to restore strength, and the correct sequence of muscle activation around the shoulder joint.
-Your therapist will also educate you about exercises you can do at home to enhance your strength and to prevent recurrence of future shoulder problems!
+Your therapist will also educate you about exercises you can do at home.
+These will enhance your strength and to prevent recurrence of future shoulder problems!

 Schedule your appointment today